MattB543/matt-gpt-slack-app/README.md

 ### Basic Interaction

-1. **Invite the bot** to channels where you want it to respond:
+1. **Invite the bot** to your configured channel:
    ```
-   /invite @your-bot-name
+   /invite @matt-gpt
    ```

-2. **Send any message** in the monitored channel and the bot will respond with ChatGPT
+2. **Send any message** in the monitored channel and the bot will respond with Matt-GPT

 3. **Thread conversations** are automatically maintained - replies stay in the same thread

+4. **DM Handling**: If someone DMs the bot, it will politely redirect them to use the channel instead

 ### Example Interaction